ewcloud/ewc-ansible-role-ipa-server/README.md

 to customize your environment in the
 [European Weather Cloud (EWC)](https://europeanweather.cloud/).
 The template is designed to:
-* Validate that network/subnet configuration in the EWC tenancy, that is OpenStack security group rules, is suitable for IPA server operation (e.g. open ports for DNS, LDAP, Kerberos, HTTP/HTTPS, SSH, etc.)
+* Validate that network/subnet configuration in the EWC tenancy
-* Check that target host has the recommended RAM availability
-* Configure a pre-existing RockyLinux 8 or RockyLinux 9 virtual machine such that it:
+* Configure a pre-existing virtual machine running RockyLinux version 8 or 9, and with a minimum recommended 4GB of RAM, such that it:
   * Provides DNS resolutions for discovery of resources (i.e. other virtual machines)
   * Enables centralized user and credentials creation/edition/deletion/authentication
   * Allows centralized authorization between users and resources
 * Automatically update the underlying subnet DNS nameserver to point to the newly configured IPA server

 ## Copyright and License